ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 Failing to provide a service that gives us satisfaction, through the instruments of WordPress.org forum, as of today August 15, 2014 we abandon the active support with this type of structure, started since August 7, 2007 to try to give one type of service more personalized, and targeted, to requests of users.

-1. For bug's please refer to [sLa NGjI's GitHub ](//github.com/slangji/) bug's report support
+1. For bug's please refer to [sLaNGjIs GitHub ](//github.com/slangji/) bug's report support
-1. For tickets please refer to [sLa NGjI's Contact](//slangji.wordpress.com/contact/) tickets form support
+1. For tickets please refer to [sLaNGjIs Contact](//slangji.wordpress.com/contact/) tickets form support

 * Please note that:
  * We are not interested in reviews on our plugins and themes.